 Dampness can occur in homes for many different reasons.
 Our damp and mould guidance details common causes of dampness and what should be done to deal with them.

 You can also watch this information on condensation and mould growth video, produced by the NLA.

-Contact us and we will be in touch within five working days – sooner in an emergency – and might visit you to look at the problem.
+Contact the HMO team and we will be in touch within five working days – sooner in an emergency – and might visit you to look at the problem.